luka-loehr/promptly/docs/tools/mcp-server.md

 ### OAuth Support for Remote MCP Servers

-The Gemini CLI supports OAuth 2.0 authentication for remote MCP servers using SSE or HTTP transports.
+The Promptly supports OAuth 2.0 authentication for remote MCP servers using SSE or HTTP transports.
 This enables secure access to MCP servers that require authentication.

 #### Automatic OAuth Discovery